Picaresqueties

 Picaresqueties is a five-track EP released by the band The Decemberists as a companion disc to the double-vinyl edition of their LP Picaresque.
 It contains previously unreleased material from the Picaresque recording sessions.

-Besides being packaged with Picaresque on vinyl, Picaresqueties can also be purchased from the iTunes Store, eMusic, and Amazon MP3.
+Besides being packaged with Picaresque on vinyl, Picaresqueties can also be purchased from the iTunes Store, eMusic, and Amazon Music.

 Track listing

 All songs written by Colin Meloy, except where noted.